More governments eye mandatory ESG disclosures amid low-carbon shift

 At STACS, we sit at the nexus of ESG and finance – well positioned to support governments and the private sector with the transition to a low-carbon economy and the additional sustainability reporting requirements (for both listed and non-listed companies) that will come with that.

-In the absence of common international ESG registries and standards, our ESGpedia platform is live across Asia, empowering corporates, SMEs, and financial institutions with better ESG data as well as digital tools to measure, disclose, and monitor their efforts towards sustainability and net zero.
+In the absence of common international ESG registries and standards, ESGpedia platform is live across Asia, empowering corporates, SMEs, and financial institutions with better ESG data as well as digital tools to measure, disclose, and monitor their efforts towards sustainability and net zero.

-This serves as a good starter tool especially for SMEs and corporates looking at beginning their ESG disclosure journey simply and quickly, in accordance with global sustainability frameworks and reporting guidelines.
+It serves as a good starter tool especially for SMEs and corporates looking at beginning their ESG disclosure journey simply and quickly, in accordance with global sustainability frameworks and reporting guidelines.

-By filling up the simplified globally-recognised questionnaire, SMEs can create their digital ESG profile on ESGpedia and gain access to harmonised sustainability data, digital tools to calculate their carbon footprint and better track their decarbonisation efforts, and green financing.
+By filling up the simplified globally-recognised questionnaire, businesses can create their digital ESG profile on ESGpedia and gain access to harmonised sustainability data, digital tools to calculate their carbon footprint and better track their decarbonisation efforts, and green financing.
 Companies can also showcase their other sustainability efforts and upload their sustainability reports onto their digital profile.

 Benefits include improved reputation with customers, preferential rates on sustainability-linked financing, and better alignment with government policy efforts to effectively transition economies to a low-carbon future.